 After having IVF, my daughter coming early and having a rough pregnancy because of morning sickness and pelvic girdle pain.
-Something I now realise they don’t prepare you for is if complications arise during labour.
+Something I now realise they don’t prepare you for is if complications that may arise during labour.

-Once I’d been referred to the NHS via the fertility clinic things went downhill.
+Once I’d been referred to the NHS via the fertility clinic, things went downhill.
 I was forgotten about.
 After calling the surgery a few times.
 I received a phone call from the midwife apologising and I was sent for a scan at 13 weeks.
 Luckily we were OK.
 I told my midwife and consultant my main worry was they wouldn’t get her out.
-Due to problems I’d had before pregnancy with intercourse and other Gynaecology issues.
+Due to problems I’d had before pregnancy with Gynaecology issues.
 I was told not to worry and it was nerves.

 It all started off OK.
 We arrived at the hospital, I was 4 cm dilated.
 I heard screams and the midwife said ‘don’t worry there’s no need to scream that loud’ I smiled and off she went.
 I was taken to the delivery room.
 I was progressing and in a lot of pain.

 She was back to back.
 I was more comfortable standing.
 I was told to lay down as the heart monitor needed to be placed on.
 I was in agony.
 I kept trying to stand.
 She shouted at me to lay still.
 At this point I was in agony.
 They gave me a pethidine injection.
 I ended up with a hematoma on my leg as she stabbed the needle that hard.
 It really did hurt.

 Hours later my daughter got stuck at 7 cm.
 I was in labour for 16 hours – she was back to back still. her heart rate dropped.
 My pain relief was gas and air.
 I had an episiotomy and they used forceps, that’s all I remember as I was drifting in and out of consciousness.
 I heard the midwives and doctor scream at me to push and I remember being dragged down the bed.